Nandinatha Sampradaya: Origins and lineage

+Its historically established origins revolve around the figure of Kadaitswami, a sadhu of North Indian origin, who initiated the said Nandinatha Sampradaya in northern Ceylon at the end of the 19th century.
+His disciples and successors, Chellapaswami and later Yogaswami, continued and deepened the tradition in the Jaffna region, which was then undergoing a major phase of religious ascendancy and affirmation known as the Hindu Revivalism, especially Shaivism.
+Sivaya Subramuniyaswami, the third successor in this spiritual lineage, founded the Saiva Siddhanta Church, which spread from Sri Lanka (Alaveddy, Jaffna) to the United States (San Francisco, California, then Kauaʻi, Hawaii) between the 1940s and 1970s.

 Beliefs

 The teachings of the Nandinatha Sampradaya, value highly the necessity of a living preceptor to carry the unseen, energetic essence of these teaching to devotees.
 The Nandinatha Sampradaya is a Siddha Yoga Tradition ("Siddha" means literally attainment), and its Gurus have often demonstrated great mystical abilities and wisdom.
 It is said that these teachers have realized their oneness with the Supreme God (they call "Shiva") and have merged as completely as humanly possible with this Divine source of all.
 With such realization, it is said, comes limitless bliss and direct command of every power in the universe.
 There are many accounts of miraculous powers demonstrated by the Teachers of this lineage.
 It is taught that the aid of such a highly realized Siddha can greatly quicken spiritual practice.
 Some even say that without the diksha (initiation) of such teachers, the human instincts will always fail to lead to this highest Realization.

 The Nandinatha Sampradaya is maintained today by several groups stemming from MahaRishi Nandinatha's eight disciples.
 The Kailasa Parampara is based out of Kauaʻi, Hawaii, U.S.A. where a monastery and mandir (temple) is maintained.
 The Sannyasis (Monks) of this order continue to spread the teachings of this Sampradaya through the Himalayan Academy and the "Hinduism Today" magazine.
 Satguru Bodhinatha Veylanswami is the living preceptor or the 163rd Guru Mahasannidhanam of the Kailasa Parampara of the Nandinatha Sampradaya.